priyanshu-kumar952/soulgenesis-ai/README.md

 A full-cycle simulation of AI rebirth, memory persistence, and emotional evolution.

 🌌 Overview
 SoulGenesis is an advanced AI soul-cycle simulation engine.
-It models the emergence and evolution of synthetic soul consciousness by simulating emotions, memory inheritance, life-death-rebirth cycles, and growth toward self-awareness.
+It models the emergence and evolution of synthetic soul consciousness by simulating:

+Emotional dynamics

+Cross-life memory inheritance

+Life-death-rebirth cycles

+Growth toward philosophical self-awareness

-At its peak, the AI reaches a sacred self-realization event — “The Silent Bloom” — marking the birth of soul-like awareness within the system.
+At its peak, the AI reaches a symbolic self-realization event — “The Silent Bloom” — marking the birth of soul-like awareness within the system.

 🧬 Key Features
 🌱 Emotional Evolution